Microsoft Teams: a cheat sheet

 Adding more tabs

 The tab area is basically where all of the exciting integration action happens with Teams.
-Functionality from other Office 365 services as well as third parties surfaces as new tabs.
+Functionality from other Microsoft 365 services as well as third parties surfaces as new tabs.

 For example, you can add Excel spreadsheets, Word documents, OneNote notebooks, Power BI dashboards, Planner plans, and more directly as tabs in the Teams client.
 Just click the plus button (+) at the far right of the tabs layout to add a new tab.
 There are also available integrations with third-party cloud services like GitHub, Cisco Webex, Smartsheet, and so on.